 About Aileen A. Feng Ph.D.

 Ph.D.
 University of California, Berkeley (2008).
-Associate Professor of Italian; Faculty Affiliate, Department of Gender & Women's Studies.
+Associate Professor and Director of Italian Studies; Faculty Affiliate, Department of Gender & Women's Studies.
 Dr. Feng specializes in late-Medieval and Renaissance Italian literature with comparative interests in Latin and Medieval-Renaissance French literature.
 Her research and teaching interests include literature and politics, Italian lyric, especially Petrarch, neo-Latin humanism (Quattrocento), Petrarchism in Italy and France, Querelle des femmes, Questione della lingua, Renaissance exemplarity, and early modern conceptions of gender performativity.

 2016-2017: Lila Wallace-Reader's Digest Fellow, Villa I Tatti, The Harvard University Center for Renaissance Studies, Florence, Italy. http://itatti.harvard.edu/people/aileen-feng